mikarant/ozo/run_wrf.md

 tar xvf WRFV3.7.1.TAR.gz
 ```

 Go to the appeared directory and run following commands.
-Those will compile the model for a single processor job with no nesting, using gfortran compiler.
+Those will compile the model for a single processor job with no nesting and using gfortran compiler.

 ```sh
 cd WRFV3/